 View Kubernetes Cluster Details (Azure Kubernetes Services & Google Kubernetes Engine)

-Cloudockit has the ability to generate complete documentation & diagrams for everything inside your Kubernetes Azure/GCP Environments (AWS support is under development).
+Cloudockit has the ability to generate complete documentation & diagrams for everything inside your Kubernetes Azure/GCP Environments.

-To do that, Contributor access (on the Kubernete Cluster only) is needed so that Cloudockit can connect to the cluster and retrieve the details.
+To do that, Contributor access (on the Kubernetes Cluster only) is needed so that Cloudockit can connect to the cluster and retrieve the details.